 I welcome this initiative and the progress made so far in speeding up transfers.
 For many members, moving money is straightforward but for some others, it’s far from effective and I’d urge firms to commit to the TRIG framework.

-Show your commitment to best practice –
+Show your commitment to good practice –

 register for more information